vanducng/datafold-docs/docs/os_diff/about.md

 title: About
 ---

-#### data-diff enables data professionals to detect differences in values between any two tables.
+#### Open Source Data Diff enables data professionals to detect differences in values between any two tables.
 It's fast, easy to use, and reliable.
 Even at massive scale.

 [Join us on GitHub](https://github.com/datafold/data-diff) if you'd like to contribute to this open source library!